jsegitz/shim-review/README.md

 ### What changes were made in the distor's secure boot chain since your SHIM was last signed?
 For example, signing new kernel's variants, UKI, systemd-boot, new certs, new CA, etc..
 *******************************************************************************
-Last was shim 15.6.
-We want the new upstream release to fix security issues FIXME
+Last was shim 15.7.
+We want the new upstream release to fix security issues

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?